|Responsible Division:||Finance and Administration|

 (Passengers who are traveling in the company of any of the above listed officials, or sanctioned by one of these officials, are required to be listed in section 2 of the "Contract Air Carrier Use Worksheet."
 Further justification is not required for their flight.)

 If a passenger's flight is not payable by the University, the responsible department should obtain appropriate billing information at the time the flight arrangements are made.
-The department is responsible for submitting this information to Student Financial Services using the Accounts Receivable Charge Input Document (SFS-02), once the charter service invoice has been received by the department and the individual's flight charge has been determined.
+The department is responsible for submitting this information to Student Business Services using the Accounts Receivable Charge Input Document, once the charter service invoice has been received by the department and the individual's flight charge has been determined.
 Refer to the Airfare Calculation section below for further details.
 It is the department's responsibility to make the traveler aware of the estimated charge prior to flight departure as provided by the contracted charter carrier.

-B. Airfare Calculation
+2. Airfare Calculation

 Calculation of airfare for individuals is based on the following formulas: